trevianxyz/abai/_posts/2020-03-10-the-modernist-way-of-abai.md

 > formulate its main theses in his work, showing the way for a relatively young nation.
 Abai is a modernist in verbal art, a reformer in his criticisms and judgments, and a teacher
 > in his instructions and covenants.

-### Rabiga Kulzhan, philologist and translator, maintains that Abai knew Kazakhness very well, with all of the pros and cons of the mentality.
+### Rabiga Kulzhan, philologist and translator, maintains that Abai knew Kazakhness very well, with all of the pros and cons of the mentality:
 > It was Abai who launched the process of Kazakhs’ integration into global culture.
 The central idea in Abai’s prose is: “Orys bolgyn kelse, aldamenen qазаa bol! / Russians see the
 > world, be with them!”—where Russians are seen as the representatives of Europe or global advanced culture more broadly.
 What followed was the very rapid integration of Kazakhs
 > into the modern world.<br><br>